 There are dozens of Burlington-area playgroups and support groups for parents of infants and toddlers, but as your child gets older there are fewer opportunities to connect with and get support from others parenting preteens and teens.

 ParentIN was designed to fill that void, and provide support for you and your family, entering what some child psychologists suggest is the hardest parenting stage.

-As the opioid crisis rages on around us, and as drug and alcohol abuse continue to destroy lives, our community as a whole must join together to raise our children above the influence of substance abuse.
-The 2015 Vermont Department of Health Youth Risk Behavior Report shows that before age 13, fewer than 5% of children report using alcohol in the past 30 days, but by 12th grade 60% of children report drinking alcohol during the same time period.
+As drug and alcohol abuse continues to destroy lives, our community as a whole must join together to raise our children above the influence of substance use.
+The 2017 Vermont Department of Health Youth Risk Behavior Report shows that 8% of sixth graders report ever drinking alcohol, but by 12th grade 62% of children report ever drinking alcohol.

 ParentIN core messaging focuses on bonding, boundaries, and monitoring – proven ways parents can prevent teen substance abuse.
 Like parenting, our program is not a one-shot-and-it’s-over process.
 There’s no one-size-fits-all approach.

 We will provide weekly educational tools, tips, and resources that make tackling high risk teen behaviors feel manageable and realistic for your family.
 Join a parent meet-up and find a safe place to ask questions, offer suggestions, and engage with a community of parents who can relate – just like back in the day.